ecsendmail/MultiverseContagion/README.md

 The Multiverse can be invoked by double-clicking the MV button (top left)....
 Within it is a button labeled "TRAFFIC".
 To get out of it you need to DOUBLE-CLICK the red "STOP/EXIT"

+CAVEAT - as it sits, we assume you know something about browsers, devtools, console.logs, WATCH variables of interest, and so on if you are intending to run or modify COvidSIMVL.

+LICENSE - CovidSIMVL is in the public domain, and available for your download, use, modification and distribution under the terms of the GNU License Open Software framework.

+Many may just use the /Documents folder as a resource for information about this particular agent-based simulation space, and the manuscripts, notes, and powerpoint presentations created around CovidSIMVL as tool and sandbox for exploration, and as an instrument for the detailed study of contagion-based epidemics.

 ## Quick Start: run simulation in R (tested on ubuntu)